veronicajujuy/veronicajujuy/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/66653416/101537284-fa69dd00-3979-11eb-8512-38b0b3cc9030.jpeg" width="854" /></p>
 <h1 align="center"> Hi 👋, I'm Veronica Valdez  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> </h1>
-<h3 align="center">I'm a Programmer Analyst, graduated of the Universidad Nacional de Jujuy in Argentina.
-After years of experience in institucional link, event and student's group organization, i made the desition of reorient my carreer, with the aim of resuming my profession in IT, and contribute with my acquired experience.
-The past year, i rediscovered my passion for programming and achieved a full stack web develper certification This repository is a prove of my new skills.
+<h3 align="center">Good morning, I'm Verónica Valdez, Analyst Programmer and Full Stack web Developer, graduated from the National University of Jujuy in Argentina.
+After years of experience in institutional liaison, organization of events and student groups, I decided to redirect my career, with the aim of returning to my profession in IT, and bring my acquired experience.
+I got certified as a Full Stack web developer three years ago and started working in an EdTech company.
+Currently I work as a technology teacher at Digital House and I teach Full Stack, Database and Introduction to Computer Science.
+My current stack is MERN, I work with MySQL, Express, React and Node, but I am constantly updating my knowledge.
+I have a pending debt with development, I would like to work as a developer in a technology company.
+This repository is a prove of my new skills.
 Welcome!!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=veronicajujuy&label=Profile%20views&color=0e75b6&style=flat" alt="veronicajujuy" /> </p>